jia-von/asp-net-due-date-tracker/README.md

 # C# ASP.NET Core Practice - Library

 The goal of this assignment is meant for me to master ASP.NET Web Application (Model-View-Controller) and to use MVC to create a CRUD application.
-I have created a tool that kepp track of book checked out and returned to the library.
+I have created a tool that keep track of book(s) checked out and returned to the library.

 ## Installation